suvankarpradhan/Library-Management-System/README.md

 This is a simple Library Management System based on ASP.NET MVC architecture.
 For create this site more interactive Javascript is used.

 Features:
--Anyone can search books by selecting book category.
+-Anyone can search books by selecting book category and also can see whether selected book available or not.
 -Library's member can see their book drawn or book transaction history.
 -This site can hold record of books, library members, employees or librarians and ofcourse the trasaction detail.
 -Automatic set return date when a book is issued.